GerbenBeintema/gym-unbalanced-disk/WindowsDcscUSB/README.txt

 8) Click on Advanced options,
 9) Click on Start-up Settings
 10) Click on Restart
-11) Wait while the PC restarts and then press key 7.
+11) Wait while the PC restarts and gets to the Startup settings page. (don't press anything for this step)
+12) Then press key 7 to select "7) Disable driver signature enforcement".
-12) Login again and unpack the zip file in a directory.
+13) Login again and unpack the zip file in a directory.
-13) Open the charms menu, search for "device manager" and start it.
+14) Open the charms menu, search for "device manager" and start it.
-14) Right-click on the name of the setup (sometimes just called Unknown device) under Other devices and select Update driver software....
+15) Right-click on the name of the setup (sometimes just called Unknown device) under Other devices and select Update driver software....
-15) Choose Browse for driver software on your computer and point it to the Win81 subdirectory from in the directory from step 12.
+16) Choose Browse for driver software on your computer and point it to the Win81 subdirectory from in the directory from step 12.
-16) Allow the installation of the unsigned driver.
+17) Allow the installation of the unsigned driver.
 If the installation fails because a hash is missing, driver signature enforcment is still/again on.
 Retry the procedure from step 1.
 If the installation fails again, seek help.